eabuenaventura/Draft_ImmunizationFHIRConnectathon/tracks-#4-#8/README.md

 Storage of Codes | It is recommended for this event for your application to store your copy of the PSGC and NHFR codes.
 Facility Code | For this Connectathon, please assign your own organization a Facility Code that will be used throughout the event.

-## Supplimentary guides for local testing
+## Supplementary guides for local testing

 - [Starting a HAPI server - `FHIR CLI`](https://hapifhir.io/hapi-fhir/docs/tools/hapi_fhir_cli.html#server-run-server)
 - [Uploading FHIR IGs - `UploadFIG`](https://github.com/brianpos/UploadFIG#user-content-running-the-utility)